pandas-dev/pandas/doc/source/development/extending.rst

 In the example above, if `[10, 20]` was a custom type that can be understood as a list, pandas objects will still operate with it in the same way.

 In some cases, it is useful to delegate to the other type the operation.
-For example, consider I implement a custom list object, and I want the result of adding my custom list with a pandas `Series` to be an instance of my list and not a :class:`Series` as seen in the previous example.
+For example, consider I implement a custom list object, and I want the result of adding my custom list with a pandas :class:`Series` to be an instance of my list and not a :class:`Series` as seen in the previous example.
 This is now possible by defining the ``__pandas_priority__`` attribute of my custom list, and setting it to a higher value, than the priority of the pandas objects I want to operate with.